zedlopez/ifm/Writing with Inform.md

 	Nakhon Sawan is north of Bangkok.

 The chapter began with the twelve directions built into Inform: north, northeast, east, southeast, south, southwest, west, northwest, up, down, inside, outside.

 That basically compass-based frame of reference is traditional in interactive fiction, but it doesn't suit every story.
-Terry Pratchett's "Discworld" comedies, set on a rotating disc, use the directions turnwise, widdershins, hubwards and rimwards.
-On board a Zeppelin airship, which constantly changes its course, the cockpit has no fixed compass bearing from the passenger cabin: it is not very naturally "north".
+Terry Pratchett's _Discworld_ comedies (1983-2015), set on a rotating disc, use the directions turnwise, widdershins, hubwards and rimwards.
+Or suppose a story takes place on board a Zeppelin airship, which constantly changes its course.
+The cockpit then has no fixed compass bearing from the passenger cabin, and is not very naturally "north".
 Instead, it's fore rather than aft.
 For such situations, it's possible to create new directions.
-These have to be created in opposing pairs, and each **must** be declared with a clear simple sentence of the form "X is a direction."
-For instance:
+These have to be created in opposing pairs, and each **must** be declared with a clear simple sentence of the form `X is a direction.` For instance:

 	Turnwise is a direction.
 The opposite of turnwise is widdershins.
 	Widdershins is a direction.
 The opposite of widdershins is turnwise.